rpicamera/360pano/README.md

   * _That's it, eject the SD card from your computer, put it in your Raspberry Pi Zero and connect it via USB to your computer.
 It will take up to 90s to boot up (shorter on subsequent boots).
 It should then appear as a USB Ethernet device.
 You can SSH into it using raspberrypi.local as the address._

 2. Install the rpi cam web interface, better to follow the instructions [here](https://elinux.org/RPi-Cam-Web-Interface).
+When you install the rpi web cam interface, there will be a step for you to choose some configurations.
+One of them is to set up the install directory.
+The default directory is _html_, change it to _picam_.
+The benefit is that the default could be used for other projects.
+And I hard coded the image directory to _picam_.
+So for time saving sake, change **html** to **picam**.

   * _**TP**: connect the slave pi to the PC, open a browser, input raspberrypi.local/picam  if shown the live stream, it means it works._